Kode-n-Rolla/Kode-n-Rolla/README.md

 -  🤯 Created <a href='https://github.com/Kode-n-Rolla/sara'>SARA</a>, an offensive security tool for efficiently finding endpoints

+-  🪢 Koded <a href='https://github.com/Kode-n-Rolla/deobfu'>DeObFU</a> for deobfuscate strings

+-  🦾 Developed <a href='https://github.com/Kode-n-Rolla/json_cli_filter'>json cli filter</a>, a tool for filtering objects in JSON file

 -  :computer: Writing about technology and security on Meduim <a href='https://medium.com/@k0d3-n-r011a'>here</a>

 <!-- - :mailbox: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-click_-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/paul-egin/) -->